-How parents can support kids' mental health recovery with Parent University
+How parents can support kids mental health recovery with Friends and Family University

-Posted on 04/19/18 01:23:pmAs a parent, seeing your child struggling with the expected challenges of childhood and adolescence is hard.
-But when it’s an unexpected challenge like mental illness, it’s even harder.
+Posted on 04/19/18 01:23:pmSeeing your child struggling with the expected challenges of childhood and adolescence is hard.
+But when it’s an unexpected challenge like mental illness, it’s even more challenging.

 According to the National Institute of Mental Health, 20% of children ages 13 to 18 currently have or previously had a debilitating mental disorder.

-When your child is being treated for behavioral problems or mental illness, you are often consumed with a flood of questions and emotions.
+When a child is being treated for behavioral problems or mental illness, the caregivers are often consumed with a flood of questions and emotions.
 Am I saying the right things to my child?
 How can I help?
 Will my child ever get better?
 Was the mental illness my fault?
 How do I support my child’s mental health needs after treatment?

-Family involvement is a key part of Rogers’ therapeutic approach for many of our child and adolescent treatments.
-Parents are encouraged to participate in Parent University, a program that educates parents in the treatment, recovery, and mental health support of their children.
+Family and support network involvement is a key part of Rogers’ therapeutic approach for many of our child and adolescent treatments.
+These individuals are encouraged to participate in Friends and Family University, a program that educates caregivers in the treatment, recovery, and mental health support of their children.

-“Parents are often so confused about how to best help their child; they’ve received all kinds of different messages over the years,” says Dr. Peggy Scallon, medical director of the FOCUS Adolescent Mood Disorders Program in Oconomowoc.
-“What we try to do is take an educational, supportive stance with parents.”
+“There is often confusion about how to best help a child; the caregiver has received all kinds of different messages over the years,” says Dr. Peggy Scallon, medical director of the Focus Depression Recovery Adolescent Residential Care at Rogers in Oconomowoc.
+“What we try to do is take an educational, supportive stance with parents and others in a child’s support network.”

-In Parent University, parents discuss expectations of accountability for a child after they return home from treatment.
-For example, ensuring parents continue to support treatment strategies — such as expecting their child to attend school and complete homework and chores daily — is critical to advancing their child’s mental health recovery and easing the transition back to home and school.
-In addition, parents learn what to avoid, including not reinforcing bad behavior.
+In Friends and Family University, participants discuss expectations of accountability for a child when they return to life after treatment.
+For example, ensuring they continue to support treatment strategies — such as expecting their child to attend school and complete homework and chores daily — is critical to advancing their child’s mental health recovery and easing the transition back to home and school.
+In addition, program attendees learn what to avoid, including not reinforcing bad behavior.

-View the video above to hear Dr. Scallon explain more about what parents and families can expect from Parent University.
+View the video above to hear Dr. Scallon explain more about what parents and families can expect from Friends and Family University.

-Rogers programs that offer Parent University include depression and mood disorders, eating disorders, OCD and anxiety (Exception: Adolescent Center), and the Nashotah Program.
+Friends and Family University is available in the following programs: depression and mood disorders, eating disorders, OCD and anxiety (Exception: Adolescent Center), and the Nashotah Program

 Share this article: